-Information on business rates and the fund for discretionary relief.
+Information on business rates, pub relief and the fund for discretionary relief.

 Councils have been given clear guidelines in how to determine the reliefs.
 The relief will be administered through billing authorities’ discretionary relief powers under section 47 of the Local Government Act 1988.

 Unlike other discretionary rate reliefs, this relief is wholly funded by the Government.
-We will therefore maximise the use of the relief without putting council resources at risk.
+We will be able to maximise the use of the relief without putting council resources at risk.

 Supporting small business relief

 The Supporting Small Business Relief (SSB) will help ratepayers who as a result of the change in rateable value at the revaluation are losing some or all of the small business relief and, as a result, are facing large increases in their bills.